unixorn/awesome-zsh-plugins/README.md

 - [activate-py-environment](https://github.com/se-jaeger/zsh-activate-py-environment) - Automagically detects and activates your python environments (`poetry`, `virtualenv` and `conda`) while traversing directories.
 - [alacritty](https://github.com/casonadams/alacritty-shell) - Control [alacritty](https://github.com/alacritty/alacritty/wiki/Color-schemes) color schemes.
 - [alehouse](https://github.com/sticklerm3/alehouse) - Contains short aliases for [brew](https://brew.sh) commands, inspired by `betterbrew`.
+- [alias-finder](https://github.com/akash329d/zsh-alias-finder) - Displays an alias when you use a command you have aliased previously.
+Helpful for remembering aliases you have defined in the past.
+Written as a pure ZSH script for speed
 - [alias-tips](https://github.com/djui/alias-tips) - An oh-my-zsh plugin to help remembering those aliases you defined once.
 - [alias](https://github.com/xylous/alias-zsh) - Tool for managing your aliases.
 - [allergen](https://github.com/stanislas/allergen) - A collection of custom ZSH plugins to use with Antigen.